 - 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The team members purpose is to operate as a coordinator at some project level.
 Coordinating information and decisions about projects and resources. - 2.
-MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete project coordination team objectives by means of an operation standard, transition teams, and a contribution service system. - B. Provide control support to society projects.

-3. ACCOUNTABILITIES (a.k.a., duties) - State the taskable items that the member is accountable and responsible for:
+MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete project coordination team objectives by means of an operation standard, transition teams, and a contribution service system. - Provide control support to society projects. - 3.
+ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for:

-- A. High-level objectives (high-level goals):

 - 1. Coordination of contributors:

 - i.
 Enrolling (and onboarding)

-- ii.
-De-enrolling (and offboarding)
+- De-enrolling (and offboarding)

 - 2. Coordination of projects:

 - i.
 Tasking.

 - 1. Identifying tasks.

-- 1. Identify available team members for tasks.
+- 2. Identify available team members for tasks

-- 2. Assign accountable team members for available tasks.
+- 3. Assign accountable team members for available tasks.

-- 3. Complete necessary actions to coordinate information and resources for task completion.
+- 4. Complete necessary actions to coordinate information and resources for task completion.

-- i.
+- ii.
 Scheduling.

 - 1. Preparation of the project schedule.

 - 2. Designing and controlling the project schedule.

 - 3. Ensuring deadlines are met.

-- ii.
-Organizing.
+- · Organizing.

-- 1. Organising and attending public meetings.
+- 4. Organising and attending public meetings.

-- 2. Organising and attending project coordination team meetings
+- 5. Organising and attending project coordination team meetings

-- iii.
-Controlling
+- Controlling

-- 1. Record-keeping.
+- 6. Record-keeping.

-- 2. Monitoring progress.
+- 7. Monitoring progress.

-- 3. Reporting project progress.
+- 8. Reporting project progress.

-- 4. Tracing project-related data.
+- 9. Tracing project-related data.

-- 5. Controlling documentation (documentation control).
+- 10. Controlling documentation (documentation control).

-- iv.
-Meeting
+- Meeting

-- 1. Meet with team members.
+- 11. Meet with team members.

-- 2. Accept work from team members.
+- 12. Accept work from team members.

-- v.
-Integrating
+- Integrating

-- 1. Integrate work of team members
+- 13. Integrate work of team members

 - 3. Coordination of execution of project lists.

 - i.
 Develop project lists.

-- i.
+- ii.
 Execute project lists.

-- ii.
-Track project lists.
+- Track project lists.

-- iii.
-Account for risks associated with project.
+- Account for risks associated with project.

-- 4. Update accountable team members on changes to the project.
+- Update accountable team members on changes to the project.

-B. High-level Objectives (goals):
+· High-level Objectives (goals):

-- 1. Coordinate an improved societal system. - 2.
-Coordinate an increasingly accurate and transparent model of the real world developed by working groups. - 3.
-Coordinate socio-technical systems that account for the real world and produce improved human fulfillment through habitat service teams.
+- 4. Coordinate an improved societal system. - Coordinate an increasingly accurate and transparent model of the real world developed by working groups. - Coordinate socio-technical systems that account for the real world and produce improved human fulfillment through habitat service teams.

-C. High-level Tasks (actions/activities):
+High-level Tasks (actions/activities):

-- 1. Contribution coordination tasks.
+- 5. Contribution coordination tasks.

-- 2. Project coordination tasks.
+- 6. Project coordination tasks.

-- 3. Project planning tasks.
+- 7. Project planning tasks.

-- 4. Project control tasks.
+- 8. Project control tasks.

-- 5. Evaluation and approval of integrations.
+- 9. Evaluation and approval of integrations.

-- 6. Review the project plans and standards.
+- 10. Review the project plans and standards.

-- D. Conditions (value conditions that qualify decisions; DOES NOT CHANGE):
+Conditions (value conditions that qualify decisions; DOES NOT CHANGE):

-- 1. Transparency.
+- 11. Transparency.

-- 2. Accountability.
+- 12. Accountability.

-- 3. Protocol (and safety).
+- 13. Protocol (and safety).

-- 4. Follow the value system as specified in the Societal System standard.
+- 14. Follow the value system as specified in the Societal System standard.

 - 4. QUALIFICATIONS (a.k.a., knowledge and skills) State the qualifications that the member must have to complete the work required by the working group:

 - Project team coordinators must have an understanding (and thus, have read) the whole societal system standard).
 A societal projects coordinator will likely have contributed significantly to the project.
-Subsocietal project coordinators may simply need to know the coordination protocol. - 2.
-Project coordination and planning concepts (terminology) and knowledge.
+Subsocietal project coordinators may simply need to know the coordination protocol. - Project coordination and planning concepts (terminology) and knowledge.

-3. Understanding of project coordination procedures.
+2. Understanding of project coordination procedures.